Last updated:

 - building address

-Larger public building files may contain material about specific events (e.g. a seating plan for a concert).
+Files may contain material about temporary structures for specific events held at the building (for example, a stage and seating plan for a concert).

-Tip!: For buildings built or maintained by the government, for example, public schools and hospitals, search also for Public Works Plans.
+Tip! - For buildings built or maintained by the government, for example, state schools and government-run hospitals, search for Public Works Department Plans.

 Aboriginal and Torres Strait Islander Peoples should be aware the collection and website may contain images, voices and names of deceased persons.